marciofrayze/meeting-price-counter/README.md

 **This is a work in progress.
 No css yet.**

-## What is it?
+## What is this?

 As the name implies, this is a simple web app where you can count how much money is being spent on a meeting.
-Just insert how many people are in the meeting, what is the average salary and click in start counting.
+Just enter the number of attendees, the average salary and click start counting.

 ## Why?